Jarichi/Mysteries-of-Rankhra/Campaign Notes/Session Planning/Arc 2/Quests/A2SQ2 - Probably bandit investigation.md

 		- Most likely has something to do with the concept of Flow, where the third domain (which is now where the concept is located, when entering the temple)
 		- The concept of flow stimulates the flow of power, and therefore stimulates everchanging shifts of power that may influence the flow of information
 	- One of them is Marcus, who was a human that planned to ascend to the power of Overlord, by revealing that the overlords are traced by the F.I.Z. - hence why Semyon would be the original mission giver.
-		- Marcus has been killed by the party.
+		- Marcus has been killed by the party by the way
+		- note that the party believes that Semyon is manipulating Verdant for his own gain.
+What can I do to this to make kthe party believe something else?
+Or should I lean into this.

 - One of these Simics is [[Dako]] - A female Simic who is in the process of ascending to the position of Overlord, but who must prove herself worthy of the position fulfilling the requirements: Being able to turn a trickle of info into a stream, being able to control this stream and essentially proving herself to be capable of controlling the flow of information.
 	- When the party meets her, she will be in the process of fulfilling the last requirement of becoming an Overlord, unlock powers and most likely end up in combat.